-In the spirit of Leibniz we may now state that all the expression following the predication mark will be considered as one concept, so that all the objects that appear in it will be considered as relations that are within it, just as the concept "carnivore" contains the concept "meat."
-And the same is true, mutatis mutandis, for the capturing mark .
+In the spirit of Leibniz we may now state that the entire portion of the expression following the predication mark will be considered to be one concept, so that all of the objects that appear in it will be considered to be relations are within it, just as the concept ‟carnivore” contains the concept ‟meat.”
+The same is true, mutatis mutandis, for the capturing mark .

-If we take the structure given above, xy;z1,,z2,,,...zn, then according to Russell only y is a predicate while according to Leibniz all the expression xy;z1,,z2,,,...zn, is a predicate.
+If we take the structure given above, xy;z1,,z2,,,...zn, then according to Russell only y is a predicate, while according to Leibniz the entire expression xy;z1,,z2,,,...zn is a predicate.
 From my point of view, they are all predicates that maintain relations between their constituents.
-As far as terminology is concerned, "Russell's predicate" will be called nuclear predicate and "Leibniz's predicate" will be called articulated predicate.
+As far as terminology is concerned, ‟Russell’s predicate” will be called a nuclear predicate and ‟Leibniz’s predicate” will be called a articulated predicate.
 The objects added to the nuclear predicate in order to build the articulated predicate will be called predicative constituents.

 Between the nuclear predicate and the objects attached to it – both the object captured by it and the predicative constituents – there is a relation which we will call sidehood.
 The captured object and the predicative constituents are sides of the nuclear predicate.
-The relation "… are sides of …" will be denoted by SD and will be defined:
+The relation ‟… are sides of …” will be denoted by SD and will be defined:

-x1,x2,x3….SD;Y def x1Y;x2,x3…˅ x2Y;x1,x3,... ˅x1,x2Y;x3….
+x1,x2,x3….SD;Y def x1Y;x2,x3…˅ x2Y;x1,x3,... ˅x1,x2Y;x3…

 The reduction rule applies also to objects bound to quantifiers.
 Thus, for example, we may state the following auxiliary sentences, inferred from the reduction rule: